eval/su_attr_accessibility/README.md

 > params = {:name => 'Gert', :is_admin => true}
 > user = User.new(params, :as => :user_input)
-WARNING: Can't mass-assign protected attributes: is_admin => "#<User id: nil, name: "Gert", is_admin: nil>"
+WARNING: Can't mass-assign protected attributes: is_admin => #<User id: nil, name: "Gert", is_admin: nil>
 ```

-While this is all good and fine for handling params in controllers, a whole lot of other parts of your application (e.g. tests, the console, any non-controller code) probably doesn't want to deal with these restrictions.
+While this is all good and fine for handling params in controllers, a whole lot of other parts of your application (e.g. tests, the console, any non-controller code) probably don't want to deal with these restrictions.

 Though you could use `:without_protection => true` to bypass these restrictions, this gem let's you define a role that essentialy does the same: